dragonfly-science/dragonfly-website/content/news/2018-01-24-fisheries-scientist/content.md

 ## Working at dragonfly

-Dragonfly Data Science ([www.dragonfly.co.nz](http://www.dragonfly.co.nz)) are a small consultancy, primarily based in Wellington, New Zealand.
+Dragonfly Data Science ([www.dragonfly.co.nz](http://www.dragonfly.co.nz)) are a small consultancy.
 We are a collaborative team, taking pride in our ability to work together, and draw on substantial expertise in a range of domains.
 While individuals are  responsible for particular projects, outputs are products of our teamwork.
 This role will suit a curious, open-minded and